 Over the course of the period, be sure to keep track of how much product you take in.
 You’ll need this information to complete the calculations at the end of the period.

 You want to make sure you take inventory while the bar is closed so that you don’t have any distractions.
 Being distracted in the middle of counting can result in large amounts of wasted time if you have to keep starting again.
 Additionally, make sure you train your employees on how to do bar inventory.
 They should be keeping records of significant spillages, breakage, or comped drinks.

 Once you have your inventory calculated and you can see it alongside your sales numbers thanks to your bar POS system, you can use it to calculate pour cost, make better pricing decisions, and to identify which products are the best sellers and which are the most profitable.

 Taking inventory manually can be tedious – entering numbers into a spreadsheet takes time away from other things if you do it yourself.
 If you hand it off to an employee, make sure it’s someone you trust and is well trained on the process.

 You can work towards automating the process with a bar inventory software or inventory spreadsheet integrated in your bar point of sale system.
-This system can help you count, manage, and value your inventory in an all-in-one platform that can connect with your accounting, order and track inventory accurately, and set your price points wisely.
+A systems that's built for bars can help you count, manage, and value your inventory — connecting your POS, accounting, ordering, cost controls, with valuable inventory tools.